THU-numbda/dashSVD/Readme.md

-Programs of dashSVD Algorithm with Shifted Power Iteration for Sparse Data
+dashSVD: A Faster Randomized SVD Algorithm with Dynamic Shifts for Sparse Data
 ---
 ### 1.Main Algorithms